composable-com/ct-connect-fluent/README.md

 The Fluent Commerce commercetools connector was created by [Orium](https://orium.com/), and provides the following features:
 - Ability to capture customer order events from commercetools to Fluent, including payment transaction details.
 - Ability to initially load all products from commercetools to Fluent Commerce when the connector is installed.
+See [Caveats](#caveats) for more details.
 - Ability to continuously synchronize products from commercetools to Fluent Commerce in near real-time.
 - Ability to update Order status on commercetools when the order is completed on Fluent Commerce.